vinceimbat/vinceimbat/content/Progressive summarization.md

 sr-ease: 226
 ---

 Progressive summarization is what [[tiago forte]] calls his highlighting process.
 I doubt that this is original though.
-It has a stark similarity to the [[barbell method of reading]] proposed by [[Sascha Fast]].
+It has a stark similarity to the [[barbell method of reading]] proposed by [[sascha fast]].

 Unlike the Barbell method though, Tiago has more than two levels: